Robustness of random-control quantum-state tomography: Conclusions

 \section{Conclusions}

 We have established an expression for the robustness against measurement errors of randomized quantum-state tomography.
-This robustness is quantified by the logarithm of the condition number $\kappa$ of a matrix that fully describes the tomography process.
-We have derived an analytical expression for its mean behavior when randomization is achieved through applying Haar-random unitary to a given observable.
-In particular, we have shown that, up to a constant, the dependence on the system dimension $d$ of the mean value of $\log(\kappa)$ is given by $\log(d^2-1)$.
+This robustness is quantified by the condition number $\kappa$ of a matrix that fully describes the tomography process.
+We have derived an analytical expression for the mean of its logarithm when randomization is achieved through applying Haar-random unitary to a given observable.
+In particular, we have shown that, up to a constant, the dependence on the system dimension $d$ of the mean value of $\ln(\kappa)$ is given by $\ln(d^2-1)$.
 This result constitutes a general property of quantum-state tomography based on Haar-random unitaries since it depends neither on the specific kind of quantum system under investigation nor on the actual method that is employed for the generation of the Haar-random unitaries.

 We went on to numerically investigate the asymptotic behavior in more detail for the case when Haar randomness is achieved through the application of random control fields.
 Here, we have studied the robustness of such a random-control quantum-state tomography scheme for two distinct controlled quantum systems; a $d$-level system with hopping between neighboring levels and a transverse-field Ising chain.
 In both cases, the system is fully controllable through a single control field that is applied locally, which we used together with a local observable measurement to achieve full quantum-state reconstruction~\cite{Yang2020}.
 The random drive asymptotically leads to a Haar-random time evolution, such that the robustness converges to the above result as the control time tends to infinity.
-However, we found that a finite time evolution is sufficient to achieve a satisfactory convergence toward the asymptotic value.
-However, the numerical simulations suggest that before the asymptotic value is reached, a plateau appears whose length increases with the system size.
+However, in the two quantum systems we investigated as case studies, we have found that while a finite time evolution is sufficient to achieve a satisfactory convergence toward the asymptotic value, the numerical simulations suggest that before the asymptotic value is reached, a plateau appears whose length increases with the system size.
 It would be interesting to relate this behavior to the cutoff phenomenon in classical Markov chains~\cite{diaconis1996cutoff}, which will be subject of future studies.